The Resilient Australia Awards, recognise innovation in emergency management and community safety.

-They are open to all Victorians, including individuals, not for profit organisations, businesses both large and small, local and state government, schools, education institutions, research bodies and emergency management agencies.
+They are open to all Victorians, including individuals, not for profit organisations, small and large businesses, local and state government, schools, education institutions, research bodies and emergency service agencies.

 Last year a number of Victorian projects were recognised as part of the awards including:

 - Glenn Daniels for his image ‘Fire Ranges’

 - Yarra City Council’s Keep Cool in Yarra campaign

 - Anglesea Primary School’s Fire Education Partnership Survive and Thrive Program